 For all other situations, we recommend these sources to help you:

 - Use the Troubleshooter to find and fix an issue yourself.
 We made this tool to guide you in the first steps you can take to diagnose and maybe even solve an issue.
 It helps you also to determine if a third-party product might be the cause (a downloaded app, a broken cable, or an old SIM card for example).

 Do not worry, if you are not able to solve the problem on your own, the troubleshooting tool outcomes will then help us to help you quicker and better.

-- Consult the other support pages
+- Consult the other support pages.

-- Consult the forum
+- Consult the community forum.

 We have some extra tips for you in case you need to address an issue.